Ensuring human rights-compliant asylum procedures

 relevant State representatives.
 The Assembly calls on member States

-to develop policies in accordance with their human rights obligations
+to develop policies in accordance with their human rights obligations,

-that take account of specific vulnerabilities of the aforementioned
+which take account of specific vulnerabilities of the aforementioned

 persons.